Topics:

 1. Wages, Salaries, Tips, Etc.

-Include all W-2 income earned or received while an Iowa resident, even if it was earned in another state, and any income for services performed in Iowa while a nonresident of the state.
-If it was earned in another state, you may also need to fill out the IA 130 if you pay tax to the other state or local jurisdiction in another state.
+Part-year residents: Include all W-2 income earned or received while an Iowa resident, even if it was earned in another state, and any income for services performed in Iowa while a nonresident of the state.
+If it was earned in another state, you may also need to fill out the IA 130 if you pay tax to the other state.
 You will need to check with that state for their filing requirements.

-Report only Iowa-source income.
+Nonresidents: Report only Iowa-source income.
 If the portion of employee compensation earned in Iowa by a nonresident is not reported separately, allocate the compensation based upon the number of days worked in Iowa to total work days.
+Nonresidents who earned compensation in Iowa and one or more other states for a railway company, an airline company, a merchant marine company, or an interstate motor carrier are only subject to income tax on that income in their state of residence and should not include these wages on line 1.

 2. Taxable Interest Income